LASG-GAMIL/GMCORE/README.md

 ```
 $ git clone https://github.com/LASG-GAMIL/GMCORE gmcore
 ```
-There is a shell script `run_tests.sh`, which will clone the submodules, compile the model and run several tests, but it assumes MPI to be installed:
+There is a Python script `run_tests.py`, which will clone the testbed repository, and run several tests, but it assumes MPI to be installed or SLURM job manager is available:
 ```
-$ ./run_tests.sh <work_directory> <process_number>
+$ ./run_tests.py -w <work_directory> --slurm -q <job_queue> -n <process_number> --ntasks-per-node <n>
 ```
 It will take some time to run the tests.
 When the tests are finished, cd to `<work_directory>`, and use some visualization tools, such as Panoply, to view the results.